What is a BioBlitz?

 We hope you are as inspired by takayna / Tarkine as we are and look forward to having you involved in Tarkine BioBlitz 2018.

 Anyone.
 BioBlitzes are fun, educational and meaningful to the community, naturalists and scientists alike.
 This is an event where everyone can explore, learn and contribute to our knowledge of biodiversity.
 Through BioBlitz we will together create a significant resource of biodiversity data and have an opportunity to share knowledge and enthusiasm for the natural world and one of the last wild places on the planet, takayna / Tarkine.

 Where is BioBlitz?

 Field sites in the Tarkine we will be visiting include a coast, forest and plains sites.
-We will travel each day in mini buses and car-pooling each day.
+Each day we will travel to our survey sites using minibuses and car-pooling.
 We will conduct an intensive field study of three locations in the Tarkine – a coastal region, the plains and forest region.

 Tarkine BioBlitz will be held over 72 hours.
 You are welcome to join us from Thursday 22nd November to Sunday 25th November, or any time in between.